 ‘What’s that sound?’
-Why it’s good for children with disability or autism
+Why it’s good for children with disability, autism or other additional needs

 In ‘What’s that sound?’ children wear a blindfold and guess an everyday object by the sound it makes.

-‘What’s that sound?’ is a fun way for children with disability or autism to explore their senses.
+‘What’s that sound?’ is a fun way for children with disability, autism or other additional needs to explore their senses.
 It helps them learn to take turns, focus and pay attention, and it builds their thinking skills.

 Children can also find this activity calming.

 You can use objects from around your home for ‘What’s that sound?’
 For example, you could use:

 - a blindfold, scarf or other fabric to cover the player’s eyes or a box to hide objects